lambient86/sea-of-fortune/README.md

 ### Networked Multiplayer
 **Sea of Fortune** will feature fully functional networked multiplayer, supporting up to 4 players in one world.
 Players can interact through in game and explore the vast oceans and islands the world has to offer.
 #### Team
-- Mark
+- Mark Zarroli
-- Theo
+- Theo Zervos
-- Zac
+- Zac Chen

 ### Procedurally Generated Dungeons
 Each island may spawn a procedurally generated dungeon.
 Inside, players will encounter:
 - Random treasures,
-- Enemies, and more!
+- Enemies, and more!'
+- Wavefunction Collapse Algorithm to generate the terrain/layout inside the dungeons.
 #### Team
-- Andrew
+- Andrew Amilcar
-- Anna
+- Anna Plazek
-- Tim
+- Tim Sullivan

 ---